 Jason says: Easy.
 You whisper about her in Spanish class and casually mention to the cheerleading captain how friendly she got with the baseball team after a wine cooler.
 Either that, or ignore it and figure others will see her for her true colors and sympathize with your plight.
 Since we're talking about the world of American business, however, it may take more careful planning.

 Amy says: I haven't turned into a mean girl, but I do talk about you a lot.
 I say all good things, of course.
-But this question is making me reflect on my own behavior on both sides of this, the trash talker and the trash talker's target.
-Maybe have I been a mean girl all along?
+But this question is making me reflect on my own behavior on both sides of this equation: the trash-talker and the trash-talker's target.
+Maybe I have been a mean girl all along?

-When you are seller, I would say that your own personal brand is just as important as the media brand you are pitching.
-Buyers have very long memories when it comes to sellers who have caused, intentionally or by accident, problems with a campaign or client.
-Or just did something that the buyer didn't like.
-And we all know that a customer tells 10 people about their bad experience, so a seller's reputation at any agency can be tarnished in an instant by a disgruntled buyer with a captive audience at the coffee machine.
+When you are a seller, I would say that your own personal brand is just as important as the media brand you are pitching.
+Buyers have very long memories when it comes to sellers who have caused, intentionally or by accident, problems with a campaign or client -- or just did something that the buyer didn't like.
+And we all know that each dissatisfied customer tells 10 people about her bad experience -- so a seller's reputation at any agency can be tarnished in an instant by a disgruntled buyer with a captive audience at the coffee machine.
 Hopefully it never gets to that.

 When it comes to internal reputation, the old adage of money talks is your saving grace.
-As long as you are making your numbers, this co-worker trash talking should just be white noise for you.
-But, if you ever have the opportunity to call them out on it --absolutely do so, in a polite way.
-I'm thinking at the staff meeting to review everyone's pipelines, make a self-deprecating joke about your supposed short coming that is making rounds on the grapevine and the trash talker will get the message loud and clear.
+As long as you are making your number, this co-worker trash talking should just be white noise for you.
+But, if you ever have the opportunity to call them out on it, absolutely do so in a polite way.
+I'm thinking at the staff meeting to review everyone's pipelines, make a self-deprecating joke about your supposed shortcoming that is making rounds on the grapevine, and the trash-talker will get the message loud and clear.